 "My school doesn't come up in the search"

 - A shorter substring.
-Search "Virginia" and scan, rather than typing "Virginia Tech" — the list may store it as "Virginia Polytechnic Institute and State University."
+Search "Virginia" and scan, rather than "Virginia Tech" — the list may store it as "Virginia Polytechnic Institute and State University."

 - The system name.
 Some lists use "University of North Carolina at Chapel Hill," others "UNC Chapel Hill."